Cost of Bathroom Extension

 With this in mind, you shouldn't attempt a DIY bathroom installation.
 Instead, you should look to hire reputable contractors who have all the relevant skills and experience necessary to build your bathroom extension.

-Building Regulations & Planning Permission for a Bathroom Extension
+Building Regulations and Planning Permission for a Bathroom Extension

 To be covered under these rights, the extension must be:

-• Not extended more than six metres beyond the rear of the house if it an attached house or no more than eight metres for a detached house
+• Not extended more than six metres beyond the rear of the house if it is an attached house or no more than eight metres for a detached house.

 If you live in a semi-detached or terraced house, then you may need a party wall agreement if you're working on a joint wall.